pytoccaz/ansible_utils/docs/pytoccaz.utils.python_module_info_module.rst

 Synopsis
 --------
-- Check a python module or package is available on target host
+- Checks a python module or package is available on target host
 - importlib.util.find_spec wrapper